 What Happens If I Don’t Have Them Removed?

 The reason we remove wisdom teeth is to prevent them from damaging other healthy teeth.
 Often, wisdom teeth erupt perpendicularly to the teeth next door (your second molars).
-When wisdom teeth come in sideways like this, it throws off your bite, creates an area where food gets caught and decays both of the teeth, and can even cause a painful infection.
+When wisdom teeth come in sideways like this, it throws off your bite, creates an area where food gets caught, decays both of the teeth, and can even cause a painful infection.
 So, if you skip the surgery today, it’s likely to cause complications and issues down the road.

 But what if the wisdom teeth never come in?
 If your wisdom teeth don’t erupt and you leave them in, there is a 25% chance that the epithelial lining around the wisdom tooth will become cancerous.
-I found this in my mom in dental school and it was successfully removed, but it was a complicated procedure.
+I found this in my mom while I was in dental school and it was successfully removed, but it was a complicated procedure.
 This is one of the many reasons that you get your wisdom teeth out earlier, rather than later, in life.

 Of course, if you were born without wisdom teeth, then you can skip the rest of the article because you’re all good!
 This is not to be confused with people who still have wisdom teeth in the bone that haven’t erupted yet.
 A limited percentage of the population is born without wisdom teeth and those people never have to get surgery.